ascndia/shadcn-parser/README.md

 This project provides a Python-based tool for converting HTML into ShadCN components using Beautiful Soup.
 It simplifies the process of transforming raw HTML into reusable and styled components.

-> Some ShadCN components that rely on twMerge may not render or convert properly at this time.
-We're actively working on a fix to support twMerge-based components more reliably.

 ## Installation

 1. Clone the repository.